 JMRI Install Guide: Mac OS X

-If you need to install an earlier release (such as 2.8, or perhaps even earlier), please see these instructions for old JMRI releases.
-If you have a PowerPC Mac that can't run current Java versions, Marcus Horn has written up a possible migration path for you.
+If you have an older machine and need to install an earlier release (such as JMRI 3.10.1, 2.8, or even earlier), please see these Mac install instructions for old JMRI releases.

 Now, on to the show:

-Installing JMRI on to your Mac OS X computer
+Installing JMRI on your Mac OS X computer

-No matter if you have a USB to serial adapter, or a device with USB directly, you will need Mac OS X drivers for the hardware you're using.
-Most hardware won't need a separate driver; they're already present in Mac OS X. In some cases you will need a driver, though, so check the manufacturer's web site to make sure.
+No matter if you have a USB-to-Serial adapter, or a device with a direct USB connection, you will need Mac OS X drivers (system software) for the hardware you're using.
+Most hardware won't need a separate driver; they're already present in Mac OS X. In some cases you will need to install a special driver, though, so check the manufacturer's web site to make sure.

 There's a Mac OS X driver for USB-serial adapters based on the Prolific PL2303 chipset available here.
 If you can't access your USB dongle and it seems to use that chipset (you can check in the USB tab of System Profiler), this driver will make it available as /dev/cu.PL2303-xxx.